-Both white wine and red wine are classified as "Cru Classé".
-The vineyards cover 92 hectares, which are planted with the red varieties Cabernet Sauvignon (30%), Merlot, Cabernet Franc, Malbec and Petit Verdot, and the white varieties Sauvignon Blanc (30%), Sémillon and Muscadelle.
-The long-lived white wine is matured for three months in 100% new oak barrels.
-The second white wine is called "Château La Tour-Léognan".
-The red wine is produced in the typical Graves style.
-The family also includes the Château Bois-Martin, also located in Pessac-Léognan, Château Haut-Vigneau, Château La Tour-Léognan, Château Le Sartre and Château Lafont-Menaut.
+Both the white wine and the red wine are in the single-stage Graves classification classified as "Cru Classé".
+The vineyards cover 92 hectares of vineyards, with the red wines Cabernet Sauvignon (30%), Merlot.
+Cabernet Franc, Malbec ( Cot ) and Petit Verdot, as well as the white wine varieties Sauvignon Blanc (30%), Sémillon and Muscadelle are planted.
+The long-lasting white wine will be three months in 100% new expanded.
+The Second white wine is called "Château La Tour-Léognan".
+The red wine is produced in typical Graves style.
+The family also includes Château Bois-Martin, Château Haut-Vigneau, Château La Bereisen-Léognan, Château Le Sartre and Château Lafont-Menaut, also located in Pessac-Léognan.